Growing Vegetables in Straw Bales

 Vegetable crops need at least eight hours of sun a day.
 More is better.
 Make sure you have easy access to water, too.
 I use bales in my garden and on my concrete driveway.
 A wet straw bale gets quite heavy, so consider that if you are a rooftop gardener.
 Wooden decks can be damaged by the constant wetness.

 Straw bales ready for the initial preparation.
-A thick layer of autumn leaves forms the platform for these bales — not a shovel in sight!
+A thick layer of dried leaves forms the platform for these bales — not a shovel in sight.

 What to grow